• Skip to primary navigation

 Instructions

-• Once the eggs are firm and frozen, melt the chocolate and coconut oil in a microwave safe bowl in the microwave for 15 seconds intervals.
-Take the bowl out and mix the chocolate and microwave again for 15 seconds until the chocolate comes out smooth.
+• Once the eggs are firm, place the chocolate and coconut oil in a microwave safe bowl and microwave for 15 seconds intervals, stirring in between each interval.
+Continue until the chocolate is smooth.

-• Dip the peanut butter eggs in the bowl of chocolate.
-Use a spoon to pour the chocolate over the tops.
-With a fork, remove the egg, tap the fork on the side of the bowl to remove excess chocolate and then place carefully back on the parchment paper lined backing sheet.
+• Dip each peanut butter egg into the bowl with the melted chocolate.
+Use a fork to remove the eggs, allowing the excess chocolate to drain off and then place carefully back on the parchment paper lined baking sheet.
+Sprinkle with crunchy sea salt if desired.

-• Place finished eggs in the freezer to harden the chocolate.
-Store uneaten peanut butter eggs in an airtight container in the fridge or freezer to prevent them from softening at room temp.
-Thaw for 5 minutes before enjoying.
+• Place finished eggs in the freezer for at least 10 minutes to harden the chocolate.
+Store peanut butter eggs, once chocolate is fully set, in an airtight container in the fridge or freezer to prevent them from softening at room temp.
+If storing in the freezer, thaw for 10 minutes before enjoying.

 Nutrition